Crime and spy thriller author... and a few other things besides.

 'Reading . . . is one of life's quiet pleasures'.

 France, the 1960s.
 It's a time of great change, not least for tough crime fighter Inspector Lucas Rocco.
 Taken out of his home base of Clichy, Paris, as part of a nationwide 'initiative' to broaden police operations, he finds himself in the small village of Poissons-Les-Marais, Picardie... and answerable to his former army C.O. now police Commissaire Francois Massin - last seen by Rocco cowering in a foxhole during France's bloody war in Indochina.

 Rocco's new patch might be rural, but it's certainly not uneventful.
-And quite apart from answering to an officer who doesn't trust him, and fighting constant interference from the Interior Ministry in Paris, he finds that crime and violence is the same anywhere, whether on the elegant streets of the French capital or the murky backwaters and deadly marshes of the Somme Valley.
+Apart from answering to an officer who doesn't trust him, and fighting constant interference from the Interior Ministry in Paris, he finds that crime and violence is the same anywhere, whether on the elegant streets of the French capital or the murky backwaters and deadly marshes of the Somme Valley.

 Murder by suicide?
 Three senior government officials - a judge, a politician, and an ex-police chief - are all dead by their own hands.

 Inspector Lucas Rocco finds himself once more working for the Interior Ministry: undertaking an investigation meant to avoid a government scandal and ignoring unpalatable truths.